Exotic non-leaves with infinitely many ends: A criterion for nonleaves

 The aim of this section is to prove the following theorem:

-\begin{thm} Let $W$ be a $1$-rigid smooth $n$-manifold.
+\begin{theorem} Let $W$ be a $1$-rigid smooth $n$-manifold.
 Assume that $W$ is at most $k$--to--one at an infinite discrete set of smoothly non-periodic ends $S\subset\xi(W)$.
-Then $W$ is not diffeomorphic to any leaf $L$ of any $C^{1,0}$ codimension one foliation on a compact manifold. \end{thm}
+Then $W$ is not diffeomorphic to any leaf $L$ of any transversely oriented $C^{1,0}$ codimension one foliation on a compact manifold. \end{theorem}

 \begin{notation} Let $L$ be a leaf of a $C^{1,0}$ codimension one foliation of a compact manifold that is diffeomorphic to an $n$-manifold $W$ that satisfies the hypotheses of Theorem~\ref{t:nonleaf criterion}.
-By Proposition~\ref{p:non-R} it follows that there is a connected open saturated set $\Omega_1$ whose leaves are diffeomorphic to $W$ and which fibers over the circle with the leaves as fibers.
-Let $K\cup B_1\cup\dots B_n$ be a Dippolito decomposition of $\widehat{\Omega}_1$ and let $S_i$ be the corresponding base manifold of each arm $B_i$ with boundary $\partial\overline S_i =\Sigma_i$.
+By Proposition~\ref{p:non-R} it follows that $L$ is contained in a connected open saturated set $\Omega_1$ whose leaves are diffeomorphic to $W$, which fibers over the circle with the leaves as fibers, and such that its completion $\widehat\Omega_1$ is non-compact.
+Let $K\cup B_1\cup\dots B_{m_0}$ be a Dippolito decomposition of $\widehat{\Omega}_1$ (with $m_0>0$) and let $S_i$ be the corresponding base manifold of each arm $B_i$ with boundary $\partial\overline S_i =\Sigma_i$.
 As in the proof of Lemma~\ref{l:good block}, we can assume that each $\Sigma_i$ is connected.